Why StateWORKS?

 I’ve heard all this before!

-Other companies have made all kinds of promises from automatic code generation to general purpose modeling languages to almost magic solutions.
+Other companies have made all kinds of promises, from automatic code generation to general purpose modeling languages to almost magic solutions.

 StateWORKS is neither a code generator nor an interpreter, it is a proven complete solution for engineering applications based on the well known mathematically sound concept of state machines.
-At StateWORKS we can show that most software fails because code writing is intrinsically error-prone, so we never generate code at all.
+At StateWORKS, we can show that most software fails because writing code is intrinsically error-prone, so we never generate code at all.
 StateWORKS generates applications in the form of files that work in conjunction with our libraries.

 What’s wrong with writing code?

 StateWORKS imposes a strict partition between data handling and control flow.
-In any project implemented with StateWORKS, some coding is required for the data handling routines; these can be made reliable by careful classical code writing and testing, the level of complexity here is fairly low so there are no risks.
+In any project implemented with StateWORKS, some coding is required for the data handling routines; these can be made reliable by careful classical code writing and testing, the level of complexity here is fairly low, so there are no risks.
 For input-output functions, StateWORKS comes with a full Class library.

 On the other hand coding the control flow, even for relatively simple applications, is extremely complex and intrinsically error-prone.
-It is not possible, when coding a complex system, to cope with its behaviour in all possible situations, for example when multiple errors or unexpected inputs cause the system to enter an unknown state.
-StateWORKS excels at providing the architectural backbone for completely specifying the behaviour of a system, thus making such unknown states impossible; because they cannot occur, it is not necessary to test for them.
+It is not possible, when coding a complex system, to cope with its behavior in all possible situations, for example when multiple errors or unexpected inputs cause the system to enter an unknown state.
+StateWORKS excels at providing the architectural backbone for completely specifying the behavior of a system, thus making such unknown states impossible; because they cannot occur, it is not necessary to test for them.

 But everyone is talking about UML…